mlflow/mlflow/docs/source/quickstart.rst

 For more options, see :ref:`quickstart_drilldown_install`.

-Adding MLflow tracking to your code
+Add MLflow tracking to your code
 -----------------------------------

 For many popular ML libraries, you make a single function call: ``mlflow.autolog()``.
 If you are using one of the supported libraries, this will automatically log the parameters, metrics, and artifacts of your run (see list at :ref:`automatic-logging`).
 For instance, the following autologs a **scikit-learn** run: